MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Database autogrow

 When the databases file size that has been reserved on disk becomes full, SQL Server can automatically increase the size, by a percentage or by a fixed amount.
 Moreover, a maximum database size can be configured, to prevent filling up all the space available on disk.
-By default, the OperationsManager database is not configured with autogrow enabled; only the Data Warehouse and ACS databases are.
+By default, the Operations Manager database is not configured with autogrow enabled; only the Data Warehouse and ACS databases are.

 Only rely on autogrow as a contingency for unexpected growth.
 Autogrow introduces a performance penalty that should be considered when dealing with a highly transactional database.
 Performance penalties include: